erszcz/msc-thesis/dfly-multiboot.md

 but I'll describe the changes introduced in order to perform an entry from GRUB.

-Just after entering the kernel we check whether the bootloader that booted us is Multiboot compliant by comparing the value stored in `eax` register with `MULTIBOOT_BOOTLOADER_MAGIC` macro, whose value is a magic number defined in the Multiboot specification.
+Just after entering the kernel we check whether the bootloader that booted us is\ Multiboot compliant.
+This is done by comparing the value stored in `eax` register with `MULTIBOOT_BOOTLOADER_MAGIC` macro, whose value is\ a\ magic number defined in the Multiboot specification.
+The comparison is\ illustrated in the following listing:

 ```diff
 @@ -208,6 +232,17 @@ NON_GPROF_ENTRY(btext)